testingtrail/java-cucumber-testng-extentreport/README.txt

     c.
 Edit Windows environment variables, Path: C:\Libs\apache-maven-3.5.4\bin
     d.
 Check maven: mvn -version in CMD
 3. Double click in file called 'executable.bat' located in root of the project
+4. Reports - There are two kind of reports
-4. Check folder 'target\cucumber-report-html\cucumber-reports' and open
-   the file 'feature-overview.html' in order to see the results of the test.
+    A. Cucumber: Check folder 'target\cucumber-report-html\cucumber-reports' and open the file 'feature-overview.html' in order to see the results of the test.
+Note: In order to see this report mvn verify has to be executed as it is part of phase in maven file, if you run the app from testNG or testRunner file you won't see it.
+    B. Extent: Check folder report in order to see Extent report as alternative for cucumber report.

 Updates
 -------